studio1902/statamic-peak/README.md

 ## Page builder
 <span id="page-builder"></span>

-While you could make different templates for all your page types.
-The idea is to make pages as modular as possible.
+While you could make different templates for all your page types, the idea is to make pages as modular as possible.
 Every unique element of your website could be a partial and a dedicated button in the page builder.

 If the layout of a page is totally different - or you really want to - you can always opt for using templates.

 ### Adding blocks
 Edit `resources/fieldsets/page_builder.yaml` to add blocks (preferably imports) to the fieldset.
 In `resources/views/default.antlers.html` you can see the blocks being loaded.
 Antlers will look in the `resources/views/page_builder/` folder for partials with the handle of your block.

-If you for example add a fieldset to the `page_builder.yaml` with the handle `call_to_action` make sure you add a `_call_to_action.antlers.html` file to the `resources/views/page_builder` folder.
+For example if you add a fieldset to the `page_builder.yaml` with the handle `call_to_action` make sure you add a `_call_to_action.antlers.html` file to the `resources/views/page_builder` folder.

 > Note: blocks are scoped under `block` to avoid collision with other fields.
 Make sure you reference variables in a block like this: `{{ block:field_name }}`